dgonzo27/react-docker-gcp/README.md

+Watch the demo at https://youtu.be/GIM5irN4Ix0

-# Getting Started with Create React App
+# Getting Started

 Clone the project: